brahmareddyv5/Assignments/README.md

 		$ git commit -m "first commit"

--> Add the local repository to remote bu using "git remote add origin <https:repositoryname>"
+-> Add the local repository to remote by using "git remote add origin <https:repositoryname>"

 -> Push the changes using " git push -u origin master"